gchq/sleeper/docs/19-arrow-implementation.md

 ## Arrow ingest record batch type

-The Arrow ingest design uses a batch buffer.
-This buffer is used for holding the records of a local file.
-The Sleeper records are then written to this buffer.

-If this buffer fills up, when the next record is added the whole batch is then sorted.
-Once complete the full data is written to a local file.
-See the below section for further information.
+The Arrow ingest design uses a batch buffer to hold Sleeper records as they come in.
+If this buffer fills up, when the next record is added the whole batch is sorted and written to a local file.
+When this local store fills up, or when the ingest finishes, the local files are merged together as a minor compaction and written to the Sleeper table.

+The size of the batch buffer is set in the instance property `sleeper.ingest.arrow.batch.buffer.bytes`.
+The size of the local store is set in the instance property `sleeper.ingest.arrow.max.local.store.bytes`.

+A working buffer is also needed when sorting and writing to a local file, and when reading the local files into the Sleeper table.
+The working buffer size is set in the instance property `sleeper.ingest.arrow.working.buffer.bytes`.

 ### Working buffer

-The working buffer is used for a vector of indexes when the process is sorting the records.
-1 integer is provided for each record.
-It is this buffer that is updated during sorting, meaning that the record data will remain unchanged.
+The working buffer holds a vector of indexes to establish a sort order of the records.
+One integer is held for each record.
+This is updated during sorting, so that the record data remains unchanged.

-When writing the local file, it is constructed by using arrow record batches, these are akin to pages within the file.
-The batches are held in memory one at a time when attempting to write them to the file.
+The working buffer holds one Arrow record batch at a time when writing a local file.
+These are like pages of the file.
-A record batch is created by copying from the batch buffer to the working buffer following the sort order present within the vector of indexes.
-The working buffer memory is shared between the record batch and the sort indexes.
+Each is created by copying from the batch buffer to the working buffer following the sort order in the vector of indexes.
+The size of an Arrow record batch is set in the instance property `sleeper.ingest.arrow.max.single.write.to.file.records`.

-The size of the local file system store is defined by the property `sleeper.ingest.arrow.max.local.store.bytes`.
-An ingest will gather files until this limit is met, or until all the remaining records are in the local store.
-Once done, it will merge them all together and will pass the sorted records through to the Sleeper table.
-This opens all the files and reads one record batch for each file.
-Then it will hold one record batch for each file within memory at a time as it scans through the data in all the files.

 ## Possible failure states:

 ### One record doesn't fit into the whole batch buffer

-This would occur if the record itself is very large.
-An error is thrown when flushing the file to the local file system.
-This can be resolved by expanding the buffer size if possible, set in the instance property `sleeper.ingest.arrow.batch.buffer.bytes`.
+This would occur if a single record is very large.
+An error is thrown when the record is written.
+This can be resolved by expanding the batch buffer size.
 Alternatively, it may be possible to break the records into more manageable chunks.

 ### Vector of indexes doesn't fit in the working buffer

-This is likely to occur when the records are small enough that when the batch buffer is full we would have too many integers to fit in the working buffer as a vector of the indexes.
-For example, if the record was a single integer, the vector of the indexes would likely be similar in length to that of the batch buffer.
-An OutOfMemoryException would be thrown at the allocation of the vector of indexes.
-The likely resolution for this is to expand the working buffer capacity.
+This is likely to occur when the records are small enough that when the batch buffer is full we would have too many integers to fit in the working buffer as a vector of indexes.
+For example, if each record was a single integer, the vector of indexes would be similar in length to the batch buffer.
+An OutOfMemoryException will be thrown when the vector of indexes is allocated.
+This can be resolved by expanding the working buffer size and/or reducing the batch buffer size.

 ### Arrow record batch doesn't fit in the working buffer

-The batch size of the records is configured to provide the number for records to write to a local arrow file when storing.
-As such this failure state could occur during either the writing or the reading of the file.
+The size of an Arrow record batch is configured as a number of records, but this needs to fit in the working buffer, which is configured as a number of bytes.
+If these don't relate as expected, this could cause a failure at any time memory is allocated on the working buffer, either when writing or reading a local file.
+In both cases we hold one Arrow record batch at a time in the working buffer.

-When writing to the local file, we hold one Arrow record batch at a time in the working buffer.
-This also needs to fit alongside the vector of indexes for the data.
-Thre exception can be thrown either when we allocate the record batch or when we copy record data into the record batch.
+When writing a local file, the Arrow record batch needs to fit alongside the vector of indexes for the sort order.
+An exception can be thrown either when we allocate the record batch, or when we copy record data into the record batch.
 The exception thrown is likely to be an OutOfMemoryException.

-The reading of the batch file occurs within ArrowRecordBatch.createCloseableRecordIteratorForArrowFile.
-As part of this process the ArrowStreamReader handles the allocation of the file and will hold one record batch within its ArrowReader.
-As it will also require memory for the MessageChannelReader during the process, all of this is likely to contribute to the failure state.

-## To explain
-sleeper.ingest.arrow.working.buffer.bytes
-sleeper.ingest.arrow.batch.buffer.bytes
-sleeper.ingest.arrow.max.local.store.bytes
-sleeper.ingest.arrow.max.single.write.to.file.records
+When reading a local file, Arrow requires some extra memory for the file's metadata.
+Any exception would come from Arrow.
+This is unlikely as a file would need to have been written first.